mohitagGit/baristacoffee/README.md

 ```

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and AngularJS framework code.
-The tools
-help us manage and test the application.

 * We get the tools we depend upon and the AngularJS code via `npm`, the [Node package manager][npm].